gstaaij/geometryfoss/README.md

 Geometry Dash is made by RobTop Games.
 I'm going to use the original assets, but in a way that is respectful (I hope).
 Please refer to [the plan](THEPLAN.md) for information on how I'm going to do that.

-If RobTop wants me to change something, I am of course happy to do that, although it would be very sad if I had to stop this project entirely.